A Good Year for Investment Returns

 During Obama's first year, US stocks rose 26.5%.
 Unemployment was 8.3% on Obama's inauguration day, peaked at 10.0% in October 2009, then fell to 4.7% by Trump's Inauguration day.
 Over 8 years, US stocks rose 221.5% (15.7%/year.)

-All Trump has to do to be a hero is not screw up the current favorable economic conditions.
-Unfortunately, the net of Trump's first 11 months in office is a tax bill whose benefits accrue primarily to corporations and the 1% wealthiest families; actions which destabilize the health care markets while driving premiums higher; actions which allow banks and brokers to exploit American families without fear of penalty; and actions which roll back regulations and allow polluters to foul air and water.
-Trump approval rating hovers around 37%, so he still has fans (Republican, white, rural, blue-collar, high school educated.)
+All President Trump has to do to be a hero is not mess up the current favorable economic conditions.
+Unfortunately, the net of the current president's first 11 months in office is a tax bill whose benefits accrue primarily to corporations and the 1% wealthiest families; actions which destabilize the health care markets while driving premiums higher; actions which allow banks and brokers to exploit American families without fear of penalty; and actions which roll back regulations and allow polluters to foul air and water.
+President Trump approval rating hovers around 37%, so he still has fans (Republican, white, rural, blue-collar, high school educated.)
 What happens when those fans realize they've been conned?
 As of now, we expect at least one chamber of Congress, perhaps both, to flip Democratic in 2018.

 Bitcoin & Crypto-Currencies